 Every year I try to find new ways to cover eggs with clay.
-These are the exact canes from this month’s issue of Cane Builder.
+These are the exact canes made in the blue tile tutorial.
 However, you could use any square kaleidoscope cane.

 Poke a very small hole in the top and bottom of an egg.
 Blow the insides out.
 If you break the egg up with the pin, it will come out more easily.

 Wash or bleach the egg very well.
 Make sure it is completely dry before you cover in with clay.
 If you need to warm it in the oven to dry it, that works well.

 Cover the egg.
 Make sure you have plenty of firm cane.
 You may need to let your canes sit out for a day or two.

 Smooth the egg as well as possible.
 Flattening the seems between the canes is very important.
 Unfortunately, smoothing the egg also distorts the pattern.
 I do most of the smoothing with sandpaper after the egg is baked.
 I start with 60 grit, which is very large.